King Philip's War: Capture at Mount Hope

 Metacomet's allies began to desert him, and more than 400 had surrendered to the colonists by early July.
-Metacomet took refuge back at Assawompset Pond, the Wampanoag settlement near which John Sassamon had initially been found dead before the outset of the war, but the colonists formed raiding parties with native allies, and he retreated southwest towards present-day Rhode Island.
-Metacomet was killed by one of these teams when he was tracked down by Captain Benjamin Church and Captain Josiah Standish of the Plymouth Colony militia at Mount Hope in Bristol, Rhode Island.
-He was shot and killed by a native named John Alderman on August 12, 1676.
-Metacomet's corpse was beheaded, then drawn and quartered, a traditional punishment for high treason in Great Britain in this time period.
-His head was displayed in Plymouth for a generation.
+Metacomet took refuge back at Assawompset Pond, the Wampanoag settlement near which John Sassamon had been found dead before the outset of the war, but the colonists formed raiding parties with indigenous allies, and he retreated southwest towards Rhode Island.
+Metacomet was killed by one of these teams when Captain Benjamin Church and Captain Josiah Standish of the Plymouth Colony militia tracked him to Mount Hope in Bristol, Rhode Island.
+He was shot and killed by an Indian named John Alderman on August 12, 1676.
+Metacomet's corpse was beheaded then chopped into pieces.
+His head was displayed in Plymouth for a generation, which was commonly done in Britain to traitors; Wampanaog memory holds that the skull was later taken by tribal members and secretly buried.

 Captain Church and his soldiers captured Pocasset war chief Anawan on August 28, 1676, at Anawan Rock in Rehoboth, Massachusetts.
 He was an old man at the time, though a chief captain of Metacomet.
 His capture marked the final event in King Philip's War, as he was also beheaded.